linux-application-whitelisting/fapolicyd/README.md

 PERFORMANCE
 -----------
 When a program opens a file or calls execve, that thread has to wait for fapolicyd to make a decision.
+To make a decision, fapolicyd has to lookup information about the process and the file being accessed.
+Each system call slows down the system.

-Fapolicyd caches everything it looks up so that subsequent access uses the cache rather than looking things up from scratch.
+To speed things up, fapolicyd caches everything it looks up so that subsequent access uses the cache rather than looking things up from scratch.
 But the cache is only so big.
-You are in control of it though.
+You are in control of it, though.
 You can make both subject and object caches bigger.
-When the program ends, it will output some performance statistic like this:
+When the program ends, it will output some performance statistic like this into /var/log/fapolicyd-access.log or the screen:

 ```
+Permissive: false
 Inter-thread max queue depth 7
 Allowed accesses: 116103
 Denied accesses: 17

+Object cache size: 6151
+Object slots in use: 6086
+Object hits: 110034
+Object misses: 34984
+Object evictions: 28898

 Subject cache size: 1031
 Subject slots in use: 1023
 Subject hits: 115097
 Subject misses: 6770
 Subject evictions: 5747
-Object cache size: 6151
-Object slots in use: 6086
-Object hits: 110034
-Object misses: 34984
-Object evictions: 28898
 ```

 In this report, you can see that the internal request queue maxed out at 7.